 Pre-AP English II is an advanced course taught with greater rigor and a more accelerated pace than English II and the previous offering of Honors English II.
 Pre-AP English I is NOT a prerequisite for Pre-AP English II.
 Additionally, Pre-AP courses are NOT a prerequisite for any subsequent AP course.
 Although we want our courses to be accessible to all students, it is also important that we communicate the expectations of the coursework.
 Pre-AP courses will challenge you.
 If a student is not sure a Pre-AP course is appropriate for him/her, please consult with your counselor.

-NCAA approved course
+The state required End of Course (EOC) exam is administered upon successful completion of this course.
+NCAA approved course.